effector/patronum/README.md

 Also use can import it from index:

-> Be careful, with this method, all functions will be at your bundle
+> Be careful, with this import method, all functions will be at your bundle

 ```ts
 import { delay } from 'patronum';
 ```

+## Migration guide

+From `v0.100.0` patronum introduced object arguments form with **BREAKING CHANGES**.
+Please, review [migration guide](./MIGRATION.md) before upgrade from `v0.14.x` on your project.

+---

 ## [Condition](/condition 'Documentation')